Korean dragon

-Korean dragons are legendary creatures in Korean mythology and folklore.
-The appearance of the dragon reflects its relation to its East Asian counterparts, including the Chinese dragons.
+Korean dragons (Korean: 용/룡; RR: yong/ryong) are legendary creatures in Korean mythology and folklore.
+It is also called Mir or Miri in Korean.

-Korean dragons
+In Korean mythology and culture

 Whereas most dragons in European mythology are linked to the elements of fire and destruction, dragons in Korean mythology are primarily benevolent beings related to water and agriculture, often considered bringers of rain and clouds.
 Hence, many Korean dragons are said to have resided in rivers, lakes, oceans, or even deep mountain ponds.

 The symbol of the dragon has been used extensively in Korean culture, both in Korean mythology and ancient Korean art.

 Ancient texts sometimes mention sentient speaking dragons, capable of understanding complex emotions such as devotion, kindness, and gratitude.
-One particular Korean legend speaks of the great King Munmu, who on his deathbed wished to become a "Dragon of the East Sea in order to protect Korea".
+One particular Korean legend speaks of the great King Munmu, who on his deathbed wished to become a "Great dragon of the East Sea in order to protect kingdom".